 Curiosity has gotten the best of me this morning.
-It’s been 5 years since my first cup of coffee and I never really dug too deep into the process and roots of how it’s actually made.
-To think that most of us can’t even function until we have had our coffee, we must really appreciate the ones who make the whole thing possible.
-To think that a few beans have created a massive culture and industry worldwide.
+It’s been five years since my first cup of coffee, and in that time, I have never really dug too deep into the process of how it’s made.
+I’m willing to bet most of us haven’t.

+Most of us can’t even function until we have had our coffee, and because of that, we must truly appreciate the ones who make the whole thing possible.
+To think a few beans have created a massive culture and industry worldwide.
 The whole world is drinking coffee, but very few people know of its origin.

 Where Do Coffee Beans Come From?

 Probably everyone, even those who’ve never sipped a cup of our favorite drink, knows coffee comes in bean form.
 But where do those little things we love to smell, grind, and eventually drink come from?

 Coffee beans come from coffee farms, and they’re actually not beans at all.
 They’re seeds, and if they’re planted, they grow into coffee plants.
 And, as you can probably guess, those plants provide farmers with the beans that will eventually become the amazing coffee you sip every morning.

 The seeds come from coffee cherries, the fruit that grows from coffee trees.
 Harvesting them can be difficult because coffee plants typically grow on uneven surfaces, like a mountain or hillside.
 To make things even more difficult, especially for one who is impatient, it typically takes three to four years for the plant to bear fruit…these are but a few reasons you should be extra grateful for coffee farmers and the hard work they put in to make sure you get your daily dose of goodness.

 You should know the beans that come directly from the coffee plants look a lot different than the ones you picked up at the store.
 That’s because the types of coffee beans we use have been processed and roasted…but we’ll get to that later on.